-- The Department requires a minimum of 15 hours per week dedicated to supervised research activities. - For students on fellowships, their stipend is not linked to any specific activity.
+- The Department requires a minimum of 20 hours per week dedicated to supervised research activities. - For students on fellowships, their stipend is not linked to any specific project, although they are still required to work under the supervision of their mentor and contribute to the activities of their lab.
+Fellows and mentors together, determine time allocation to lab activities.